Anti Bullying Statement

 • Adult supervision including teachers, teaching assistants and lunch time supervisors

-• SENCO and Inclusion Leader – Miss West
+• SENDCO and Inclusion Leader – Miss West

 • Buddies